When Someone You Know...

 To Help Prevent Sexual Assault

-While there is no sure-fire way to prevent an assault from occurring, there are several steps that one can take to reduce the risk of becoming a victim of sexual assault:
+While there is no absolute way to prevent an assault from occurring, there are several steps that one can take to reduce the risk of becoming a victim of sexual assault:

 - Evaluate your situation.
 Stay aware of your environment and the people in it.